Combined BS/MS Degree Program

 Duquesne students who are not formally enrolled in the combined-degrees program and yet complete Computer Science graduate courses while they are undergraduates might be allowed to apply some or all of those credits not only towards a bachelor's degree, but also, if admitted and with Graduate Director approval, to the Computer Science M.S. degree program.
 Such students should consult with the program director for details specific to their situation.

 To begin an application, visit the M.S. in Computer Science application page.
-The application deadline to begin the combined-degrees program in the fall semester is July 1, and the application deadline for a spring start is November 1.
+The application deadline to begin the combined-degrees program in the fall semester is July 1, and until January 1st, 2021 for the Spring 2021 term.